ngimb64/Crypt-Drive/README.md

 - Simply enter the prompted questions and the rest will be handled
 - Preferably obtain two separate email accounts (one being an encrypted provider like protonmail or tutanota) & a phone number of the person to share keys, nonce, & password with
-- One email account can be used for both emails but it reduces the security while requiring less effort to intercept and crack the encryption
+- One email account can be used for both emails, but it reduces the security while requiring less effort to intercept and crack the encryption

 ### Import